 This Christmas time I offer words that will do nothing to solve a problem.
-Since this Quixote’s word-sword has battled so many ‘windmills’ to a standstill: world hunger, Inspection poverty, terrorism, plus cleared up all teenage acne in this here US of A, I am willing to accept this singular failure.
+Since this Quixote’s word-sword has battled so many ‘windmills’ to a standstill: world hunger, poverty, terrorism, plus cleared up all teenage acne in this here US of A, I am willing to accept this singular failure.

 Sarcasm pointed inward aside, here’s my 2018 Christmas edition…